Friday, 24 March 2023

 • Sharing the book Bumpus Jumpus Dinosaurumpus!

-• Listening out for and writing a list of all the rhyming words in this week's text.
+• Listening out for and writing a list of all the rhyming words in this week's text and learning how to play some rhyming games.

 • Continuing with our work in the phase "Alive in 5!" in our Mathematics sessions.
-This week we will be finding different ways to make 5 by grouping.
+This week we will be continuing our work on 1 more and 1 less.

 It has been lovely to start the term with some WOWs, please don't forget to ask if you need a new sheet.